Visit Chile | The Perfect Patagonia Itinerary for a Long Weekend

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.

-I chose to stay in Punta Arenas instead of going on the famous W trek through Torres Paine for a few reasons.
-First of all, while the W trek looks beautiful, it is quite pricey.
-I absolutely love hiking, but I also have asthma so I need to be especially careful at high altitudes.
-Three of my friends did the trek while I stayed in Punta Arenas, and if I had gone I probably would have slowed them down and may have experienced altitude sickness.
+I chose to stay in Punta Arenas instead of going on the famous W trek or the O trek through Torres Paine for a few reasons.
+To be honest I just couldn’t afford the treks while I was visiting.
+I was studying abroad and didn’t have much money to spare.
+I absolutely love hiking and I wish I could have hiked the O trek or the W trek but I have asthma so I need to be especially careful at high altitudes.
+Three of my friends did the W trek while I stayed in Punta Arenas, and if I had gone I probably would have slowed them down and may have experienced serious altitude sickness.

 I ended up texting a woman I met when I was in Pucón, who lives in Punta Arenas and she took me to various monuments around the city.
 Some of the places she took me included the local cemetery and to a shipwreck called the Lord Lonsdale (an 1899 ship).
 On Friday I went on a tour to Fuerte Bulnes which is a site that early settlers in Patagonia built and lived in.
 It was beautiful but so windy.
 The temperature was pretty low (about 6 degrees Celsius) and there were very strong winds.
 Plus being adjusted to the heat of Santiago made it seem a lot colder.